-Firstly, the currants talked about here are a dried fruit and should not be confused with soft fruit currants such as blackcurrants.
+Firstly, the currants talked about here are a dried fruit and should not be confused with soft fruit currants such as black currants.

-The name currant comes from the ancient city of 'Corinth' Other names for currants are Zante currants, Corinth raisins, or Corinthian raisins, but in the UK and Ireland, simply called currants.Continue to 3 of 4 below.
+The name currant comes from the ancient city of Corinth.
+Other names for currants are Zante currants, Corinth raisins, or Corinthian raisins.
+In the UK and Ireland, they are simply called currants.

-A raisin can (unlike currants) soak up other flavors, which is why it is popular to soak raisins in flavored alcohols such as brandy, or almond-flavored Amaretto before using in cooking.
+Raisins can (unlike currants) soak up other flavors, which is why it is popular to soak raisins in flavored alcohols such as brandy or almond-flavored Amaretto before using in cooking.
 The raisins can hold the flavor making the finished dish even tastier.

 A sultana is a dried white grape, but of the seedless variety.
 Sultanas are golden in color and tend to be much plumper, sweeter, and altogether juicier than other raisins.
 Turkey is the main producer of sultanas.